-USF Corporation -
+USF Corporation - Special Meeting of Stockholders

-Special Meeting of Stockholders May 23, 2005 10:00 a.m., C.D.T.
-Embassy Suites Hotel O'Hare - Rosemont 5500 N. River Road Rosemont, IL 60018
+May 23, 2005 10:00 a.m., C.D.T.

+Embassy Suites Hotel O'Hare - Rosemont

+5500 N. River Road Resement, IL 60018

+00FKJB
-Proxy - USF Corporation

-A Proposals PLEASE REFER TO THE REVERSE SIDE FOR INTERNET AND TELEPHONE VOTING INSTRUCTIONS.
+Proxy - USF Corporation A Proposals PLEASE SEE THE TELEPHONE AND INTERNET VOTING INSTRUCTIONS BELOW.
 The Board of Directors recommends a vote "FOR" the following proposals.

-1. To adopt the Agreement and Plan of Merger, dated as of February 27, 2005, by and among Yellow Roadway Corporation, Yankee II LLC and USF Corporation (the "Merger Agreement").
+For Against Abstain 1.
+To adopt the Agreement and Plan of Merger, dated as ПП of February 27, 2005, and amended as of May 1, 2005, by and among Yellow Roadway Corporation, Yankee II LLC and USF Corporation (the "Merger Agreement").
 For Against Abstain 2.
 To approve adjournments or postponements of the Special Meeting of Stockholders of USF Corporation (the "Special Meeting"), if necessary, to permit further solicitation of proxies if there are not sufficient votes at the time of the Special Meeting to approve the above proposal.
-For Against Abstain CONFIDENTIAL VOTE REQUESTED For

-B Authorized Signatures - - Sign Here - This section must be completed for your instructions to be executed.
+Yes CONFIDENTIAL VOTE REQUESTED B Authorized Signatures - Sign Here - This section must be completed for your instructions to be executed.
 NOTE: Please sign your name(s) EXACTLY as your name(s) appear(s) on this proxy.
 All joint holders must sign.
 When signing as attorney, trustee, executor, administrator, guardian or corporate officer, please provide your FULL title.
 When signing as a partnership, please sign in partnership name by an authorized person.
-Signature 1 - Please keep signature within the box Signature 2 - Please keep signature within the box Date (mm/dd/yyyy)

-Internet and Telephone Voting Instructions

-You can vote by telephone OR Internet!
-Available 24 Hours a day 7 days a week!
-Instead of mailing your proxy, you may choose one of the two voting methods outlined below to vote your proxy.

-To vote using the Telephone (within U.S. and Canada)

-$\cdot$ Call toll free 1-800-745-6808 in the United States or Canada any time on a touch tone telephone.
-There is NO CHARGE to you for the call.

-$\cdot$ Follow the simple instructions provided by the recorded message.
+Signature 1 - Please keep signature within the box Signature 2 - Please keep signature within the box Date (mm/dd/yyyy) 6UPX HHHPPP 0056353 Telephone and Internet Voting Instructions You can vote by telephone OR Internet!
+Available 24 hours a day 7 days a week!
+Instead of mailing your proxy, you may choose one of the two voting methods outlined below to vote your proxy To vote using the Telephone (within U.S. and Canada) To vote using the Internet · Call toll free 1-800-831-1372 in the United States or Canada any time on a touch WWW.COMPUTERSHARE.COM/US/PROXY/USFESPPBLUE tone telephone.
+There is NO CHARGE to you for the call. · Follow the simple instructions provided by the recorded message. · Enter the information requested on your computer screen and follow the simple instructions.
+C0123456789 12345

-To vote using the Internet

-· Go to the following web site: WWW.COMPUTERSHARE.COM/US/PROXY/USF

-· Enter the information requested on your computer screen and follow the simple instructions.

 If you vote by telephone or the Internet, please DO NOT mail back this proxy card.

-Proxies submitted by telephone or the Internet must be received by 11:59 p.m., Eastern Standard Time, on May 22, 2005.
-THANK YOU FOR VOTING
+Proxies submitted by telephone or the Internet must be received by 11:59 p.m., Eastern Daylight Time, on May 22, 2005.

+THANK YOU FOR YOTING